How to Refinance Your Mortgage in 8 Steps

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Knowing how to refinance a mortgage, including the refinance process, costs, timeline and other factors, can help you better decide if refinancing your home is the right move.
+Knowing how to refinance a mortgage, including the refinance process, costs, timeline and other factors, can help you better decide if it’s the right move.

 What is refinancing?